I Swear

 "I Swear" is a song written by Gary Baker and Frank J. Myers that became a hit for American country music artist John Michael Montgomery in 1993, and for American R&B group All-4-One in 1994.

-Released in November 1993 as the lead single from his album Kickin' It Up, and accompanied by a music video directed by Marc Ball, Montogemery's version spent four weeks at number-one on the U.S. Hot Country Singles & Tracks chart, later crossing over to pop radio and reaching number 42 on the US Billboard Hot 100 in March.
+Released in November 1993, by Atlantic Nashville as the lead single from his second album, Kickin' It Up (1994), and accompanied by a music video directed by Marc Ball, Montgomery's version spent four weeks at number-one on the US Hot Country Singles & Tracks chart, later crossing over to pop radio and reaching number 42 on the US Billboard Hot 100 in March.

 The cover by All-4-One was subsequently released in April 1994, becoming a number-one hit in numerous countries, and later garnering a spot in Billboards ranking of All-Time Top 100 Songs.

 Content

 The song is a ballad in which the narrator promises his significant other that he will always love her.